 Build a Technology Roadmap

 Your assessment may reveal that your client needs to update their IT environment to operate more efficiently, cost-effectively, and competitively.
-Or, you may discover that the business is planning to add new capabilities or an expansion that will require scaling current systems.
-A technology roadmap will establish budget and IT workflow priorities to help your clients achieve those objectives.
-As a virtual CIO, you need to find ways to implement solutions with the least amount of disruption to productivity, comply with your client’s schedule, and stay on budget in addition to ensuring that the proper solutions are deployed.
+Or, you may discover that the business plans to add new capabilities or an expansion that will require scaling current systems.
+A technology roadmap will establish a budget and IT workflow priorities to help your clients achieve those objectives.
+As a virtual CIO, you must find ways to implement solutions with the least disruption to productivity, comply with your client’s schedule, and stay on budget, in addition to ensuring that the proper solutions are deployed.

 Find Your Place in the Company’s Organization

 As a virtual CIO, it may not be immediately apparent who you report to and who you direct.
-Clearly define where you fit into the company’s organizational structure and who your main points of contact will be.
-This will help minimize confusion and that chance that you’d start a project without getting input from all essential decision-makers.
+So clearly define where you fit into the company’s organizational structure and who your main points of contact will be.
+This will help minimize confusion and the chance that you’d start a project without getting input from all essential decision-makers.

-A virtual CIO needs to keep the client’s best interest in mind with each decision — and that means proactively managing their IT systems.
+A virtual CIO needs to keep the client’s best interest in mind with each decision, which means proactively managing their IT systems.
 Keep systems up to date, patched, secure, and in perfect working order to save your clients’ the costs associated with system failures and downtime.
-It’s also vital to have a business continuity plan in place to keep data secure and accessible in the event of a disaster or outage.
+It’s also vital to have a business continuity plan to keep data secure and accessible in the event of a disaster or outage.

 Stay in Constant Communication

-Since you are providing CIO services without setting up an office on site, it may be a challenge to communicate effectively with your client in a timely manner.
+Since you are providing CIO services without setting up an office on-site, it may be a challenge to communicate effectively with your client promptly.
 Consider using a collaboration solution to stay in touch with your clients and share information.
-Also, track metrics and report on your progress to keep your clients informed of the status of their IT systems and projects you are overseeing.
+Also, track metrics and report on your progress to keep your clients informed of the status of their IT systems and projects you oversee.

 Literally, be a “Virtual CIO”

-A virtual CIO is only “virtual” in the respect that you aren’t one of your client’s full-time executives working on site.
+A virtual CIO is only “virtual” because you aren’t one of your client’s full-time executives working on site.
 All other aspects of the job are the same.
 So, although the temptation may be there to sell your MSP’s business’ other services, your client’s interests come first.
-Only add other services to your virtual CIO offering if they make the most sense and are the option that provides the greatest value to your client.
+Only add additional services to your virtual CIO offering if they make the most sense and are the option that provides the greatest value to your client.